-In this task, you're going to take some input from the user and respond to it; a classic input - process - output IT system.
+In this task, you're going to take some input from the user and respond to it; a classic input - process - output

 Here is a reminder of the commands you might need for this task.
 As the course progresses, you will get fewer of these reminders.